walidshaari/hybrid-eks-cp-localzone/README.md

-## Hybrid EKS control plane using AWS Local Zones
+## Extend Amazon EKS to AWS Local Zones

-A hybrid Amazon EKS cluster using AWS Local Zones is a control plane that spans multiple geographic locations, including Local Zones and AWS Regions.
+Amazon EKS data plane can be extended to be deployed in AWS Local Zones.
+In this deployment mode the Amazon EKS Kubernetes control plane is deployed in Region but the data plane is extended to the AWS Local Zones.
 With this configuration, you can deploy applications closer to end-users for low-latency performance while maintaining a centralized management plane for your EKS cluster.

-To set up a hybrid Amazon EKS cluster using AWS Local Zones, you need to create an Amazon EKS control plane in an AWS Region.
-You can then add self-managed nodes to the EKS cluster that are located in the Local Zones.
+To get started, you need to create an Amazon EKS control plane in an AWS Region.
+You can then add self-managed nodes to the Amazon EKS cluster that are located in the Local Zones.
 These nodes can be used to run Kubernetes pods that are designed to serve requests from users in the Local Zone.

 To ensure the pods are highly available, you can use Kubernetes' node affinity and anti-affinity features to ensure that pods are scheduled on nodes in different Local Zones.

-By setting up a hybrid Amazon EKS control plane using AWS Local Zones, you can take advantage of the low-latency benefits of running your application in proximity to end-users while maintaining a centralized management plane for your EKS cluster.
+By extending Amazon EKS data plane can be extended to AWS Local Zones, you can take advantage of the low-latency benefits of running your application in proximity to end-users while maintaining a centralized management plane for your EKS control plane.

 When you are looking to understand how to design workloads that are stretched across AWS Region and Local Zones, this project presents a sample architecture.
-The project also shares complementary CloudFormation that you can consider to improve operational and developer efficiency.
+The project also shares complementary AWS CloudFormation that you can consider to improve operational and developer efficiency.

 <br>